xuyennguyen2733/ClassSchedule/README.md

             </select>
         by the function "createTimeDropList()"
         - This might very time-consuming, and because I do not have any experience creating a module, my code might be very messy in both the "module" and the main scripts.
 I wanted to give it a try, still, to see how far I can go.

+    6/1/2022:
+        - Today I worked more with the test table.
+It seems like the code is cleaner, more logical, and simpler in terms of the html file.
+Therefore, I might replace the current timetable with this test table permanently soon.
+        - The time table almost look exactly like the original one, with the right colors and shadows.
+The only missing part now is the foot part.
+        - The course form logic works fine now.
+        - Issue: duplicated or overlap course blocks is currently possible.
+        - Plan:
+            + Create an opject to hold all courses start and end times.
+This make it easier to implement a schedule that does not allow courses/tasks to overlap or duplicate.
+            + When the schedule works correctly, I might need to find a way/place to save the course data and retrieve the course from there when loading the page.
+That way any saved changes will be reflected and not go away when the page is reloaded.